epfl-dlab/aiflows/README.md

 ```

-Run the Flow on your terminal
+Run the Flow on your terminal:

 ```bash
 python run.py